van-clj/zetta-parser/README.md

 you to parse strings easily by composing simple parsers together to create more powerful ones.

-Basic parsers can be found in zetta.parser.seq, this parsers will work with mostly any type of items you find on a stream, some others such as `string` and `number` expect to process a stream of characters.
+Basic parsers can be found in `zetta.parser.seq`, this parsers will work with mostly any type of items you find on a stream, some others such as `string` and `number` expect to process a stream of characters.